You can learn about collaborating via our Community Platform or Groups feature here.

 You might use shared knowledge bases to store information common to a team or group of friends, or divide the labor of creating flashcards for a class between multiple people.

 Shared knowledge bases are currently a beta feature available to all users.
 Changes appear to other connected users within approximately two seconds; this will likely decrease in the future.
 There may be some rough edges and occasional bugs left.

 To work together with a colleague, friend, or fellow student on a Knowledge Base, you'll need to choose a knowledge base to use, then invite them.

 In RemNote's settings, you'll find your Knowledge Bases listed at the bottom of the left pane.
 If you need to create a new Knowledge Base for the project, click the + button and create a new Synced Knowledge Base.
 Then click on the Knowledge Base you want to collaborate on and Invite people in the Members section.

-Click on it, and enter the emails of the people you wish to invite.
-When you have entered all their emails, you can click Send Invites, and they will receive an email notification.
-These collaborators do not even have to already have a RemNote account to receive the invitation, though they will need to create one in order to work on the notes!
+Here you can enter the email addresses of the people you wish to invite.
+When you have entered all their emails, click Send Invites, which will send an email to these people.
+Collaborators don't need to have a RemNote account to be invited; if they accept the invitation without one, they'll be prompted to create one so they can edit.

 As the owner of the Knowledge Base, you will always be an Admin of that knowledge base.
 Only Admin users can take the following actions: